N-Wouda/PL-Hourly-Heuristic/README.md

 ## ILP

-Available in `/ilp`.
+Available in `src/ilp.py`.
 The ILP solves the indicated experiment instance to optimality, but might take a considerable amount of time to achieve this.
-Furthermore, the ILP relies on IBM CPLEX, which is commercial software.
-Should you wish to run the ILP formulation yourself, you need to ensure your Python installation is configured with the CPLEX bindings for Python.
+Furthermore, the ILP relies on Gurobi, which is commercial software.
 Usage,

 ```
-pipenv run python -m ilp 1 5
+pipenv run python -m src.ilp 1 5
 ```

 For experiment `1`, instance `5`.
 The assignment output will be written